RobolinkInc/doc-v2/docs/zumi/blockly/Junior/02-Shapes/06-j-turn.md

 ##### Description

-Moves Zumi in the shape of a J turn.
+Drives Zumi in the shape of a J turn.
+Zumi will start by driving forward.

 ##### Parameters